-In the developing world, the coronavirus is killing young people, too
+In the developing world, the coronavirus is killing far more young people

 Confusion in the population

-Bolsonaro, a global leader in minimizing the disease, repeats a mantra: Only the elderly are at risk.
+Bolsonaro, a global leader in minimizing the virus, repeats a mantra: Only the elderly are at risk.
 So the best policy is to isolate only them.
 He has called it “vertical isolation.”

 “What has happened in the world has shown that the people at risk are older than 60,” he declared in a national address in late March.
 “So why close the schools?”

 The contradictory messaging in Brazil — between local leaders begging people to stay inside and a president calling people to return to the streets — has fueled widespread confusion.
-As the disease explodes here, cresting 300,000 cases and 19,000 dead, people are increasingly ignoring isolation guidelines.
+As the virus explodes here, cresting 300,000 cases and 19,000 dead, people are increasingly ignoring isolation guidelines.
 The beach boardwalks in Rio de Janeiro are packed on weekends.
 The typical infected person infects nearly three others, according to researchers at Imperial College London, one of the world’s highest rates.

 Pedro Archer, a physician at a public hospital in Rio, said his young patients have been stunned by their illness.
-Some had parroted Bolsonaro, who has repeatedly belittled the illness as a “gripezinha” — a little cold.
+Some had parroted Bolsonaro, who has repeatedly belittled the illness as a “gripezinha” — a little flu.
 Until they got sick.

 “I have people say to me, ‘I really had thought this was only a gripezinha, and now I see this is serious,’ ” Archer said.
 “I’ve seen people dying who have said the same thing.”

 Others keep going out because they must.
 Government aid — around $105 per month for informal workers — has for many been either blocked by bureaucratic hurdles or woefully insufficient.
-Buses are still filled with people heading off to work.
+Buses are still filled with people heading to work.
 Lines of people waiting for emergency funds have snaked around banks.

 “Young people are dying at a higher rate because they are coming into contact with the virus many times more, because of their working and living conditions,” said Ligia Bahia, a public health professor at the Federal University of Rio de Janeiro.
 “Doormen are still working.
 Housekeepers are still working. . . .
 Their viral load, their exposure, is greater.”